If you’re already a licensed security operative in another Australian state or territory, your licence may be recognised in NSW.

 SLED has sought and been granted a five-year exemption, effective from 1 July 2022, to the AMR legislation.
 Interstate licence holders can continue to apply for a NSW licence under the standard mutual recognition scheme.

-To have your security licence recognised under the mutual recognition system you need to apply and pay the applicable fees.
+To have your security licence recognised under mutual recognition legislation you need to apply and pay the applicable fees.

 You are not eligible for a NSW licence under mutual recognition legislation if you have previously had a NSW security licence revoked.